- Initial Submission Checklist for Investigators (Medical)

 - "Let the IRB Staff Come to You!": Researchers can arrange for 1-on-1 or group sessions

-- For research participants, patients, and others interested in medical practice research - Spectrum Education & Training.
+- For Stanford research personnel interested in learning more about the conduct of clinical research - Spectrum Education & Training.

-- Does My Project Need IRB Review? ()
+- Does My Project Need IRB Review? (pdf)

-- Determination of Human Subject Research Application () This form must be submitted in eProtocol as a Human Subjects Research (HSR) Determination.
+- Determination of Human Subject Research Application (pdf) This form must be submitted in eProtocol as a Human Subjects Research (HSR) Determination.

 To submit a 'Determination of Human Subject Research' form log into eProtocol, select 'Create a Protocol' on the 'My Dashboard' webpage.
 After completing the requested information, select 'Human Subject Research (HSR)' as your type of review.
 Complete the application and attach the Human Subject Research (HSR) Determination Form for review (there is also a link to this form in the attachments section of the protocol application).